CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 Ruby on Rails is an open source web application framework which runs on the Ruby programming language.
 It is a full-stack framework: it allows creating pages and applications that gather information from the web server, talk to or query the database, and render templates out of the box.
 As a result, Rails features a routing system that is independent of the web server.

+[Here](https://github.com/CleverCloudDemos/demo-rubyonrails-pg-rest) is an example of Ruby on Rails on Clever Cloud.

 ## Create an application